WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 ##### Trust Network Participant Verifier
 A system utilzied by a Trust Network Participant to verifiy the digital signature of a Verifiable Digital Health Certificate.

-#### Trust Network Terms of Participation
-The Trust Network Terms of Participation are comprised of the following components:
-* ***T0*** Sharing of necessary credentials to establish an mTLS connection between Trust Network Participant backends and WHO Digital Health Trust Network infrastructure
-* ***T1*** Compliance with technical and interoperability standards required for a Public Key Infrastructure (PKI);
-* ***T2*** Standards for Verifiable Digital Health Certificates and APIs of Trusted Services; and
-* ***T3*** Policy and regulatory standards that Trust Network Particpants are expected to comply with pertaining to Trusted Services that a Trust Participants operates or utilizes

 ### Trusted Service
 A Trusted Service is a digital service operated by a Trust Network Participant related to the issuance, verification, revocation or similar function related to Verifiable Digital Health Certificates.
 These trusted services utilize the PKI to validate the authenticity of the asserted issuer of Verifiable Digital Health Certificates.